 IMPORTANT: If you select driver’s license, E-Verify will prompt you to select the state.
 Enter the requested information and click Continue.

 - Type the employee’s first day of employment recorded in Section 2 of Form I-9 into the Employee’s First Day of Employment field.
 Alternatively, you may click Today, 1 Day Ago, or 2 Days Ago and the corresponding date automatically populates in the Employee’s First Day of Employment field.
-If you select Other, the system requires you to manually enter the employee’s first day of employment.

 If the case is being created 3 or more days past the employee's first day of employment, you must provide a reason for the delay.
 Select one of the following reasons from the drop-down menu:

 - Audit Revealed that New Hire Was Not Run

 - Federal Contractor with E-Verify Clause verifying an existing employee

 If Other is selected, E-Verify requires you to type the reason in the Reason for Delay text box.

 NOTE: If you enter a date more than 90 business days beyond the current date in the Employee’s First Day of Employment field, E-Verify displays an error message informing this date must be between 11/07/1986 and 90 business days in the future.